 What is “The Hiroshima Syndrome”?

-The Hiroshima Syndrome is the psychological distress which may be defined as the mortal fear of nuclear energy, which is based on one or more three fundamental beliefs...
+The Hiroshima Syndrome is psychological distress which may lead to a mortal fear of nuclear energy.
+It is based on false fundamental beliefs resulting from one or more of three levels of confusion relative to reactors and bombs...

 (1) Uranium is an explosive, thus a worst-case nuclear reactor accident could conceivably result in a nuclear detonation,